 Brokeback Mountain originated as a 1997 short story by Annie Proulx but became a household name by way of a faithful 2005 film adaptation.In 1963 Wyoming, two young cowboys, Ennis del Mar and Jack Twist, take a summer job herding sheep on the slopes of the titular mountain.
 Over two months, the men (almost completely isolated from the rest of the world) first strike up a friendship, then a romance.
 However, they mutually see this as ending along with the job, especially as Ennis is engaged to Alma Beers back home.
 They go their separate ways; Ennis marries Alma and raises a family with her, and Jack finds his own wife and family with Lureen Newsome.However, four years later Jack decides to contact Ennis and the two men re-establish ties, realizing that they both still love each other.
 Over the next decade-and-a-half, they carry on an affair with each other by way of "fishing trips."
-No one is completely happy though — Ennis is unwilling to cut ties with his family and start a fresh life with Jack (in part out of guilt and confusion, in part out of awareness of what could happen to them if the world found out about their relationship), Alma knows what's going on from the moment the men are reunited and suffers in silence for years before divorcing Ennis, and Jack's own marriage becomes lifeless.The film adaptation, directed by Ang Lee and starring Heath Ledger and Jake Gyllenhaal as Ennis and Jack, got a lot of attention before it premiered simply for the premise; soon it was widely known as "the gay cowboy movie".
-(Even though they were shepherds, not cowboys.)
-Between praise from many film critics and massive controversy thanks to Moral Guardians, the modestly-budgeted film became a profitable box-office success.
-Fitting many facets of the Rule Abiding Rebel trope (a story more conventional than it initially sounds, commentators and critics jumping all over it, etc.), it evoked some Hype Backlash and inspired many spoofs, but it also touched a lot of hearts.
+No one is completely happy though — Ennis is unwilling to cut ties with his family and start a fresh life with Jack (in part out of guilt and confusion, in part out of awareness of what could happen to them if the world found out about their relationship), Alma knows what's going on from the moment the men are reunited and suffers in silence for years before divorcing Ennis, and Jack's own marriage becomes lifeless.The film adaptation, directed by Ang Lee and starring Heath Ledger and Jake Gyllenhaal as Ennis and Jack, got a lot of attention before it premiered simply for the premise; soon it was widely known as "the gay cowboy movie".* Even though they were shepherds, not cowboys Between praise from many film critics and massive controversy thanks to Moral Guardians, the modestly-budgeted film became a profitable box-office success.
+Fitting many facets of the Supposedly Rebellious Series trope, it evoked some Hype Backlash and inspired many spoofs, but it also touched a lot of hearts.
 At the end of the day, the film won Oscars for Best Director, Best Adapted Screenplay, and Best Original Score.
 Arguably it was remembered even more fondly following Heath Ledger's death.

 This story and its film adaptation contain examples of:

-Absence Makes the Heart Go Yonder: Jack and Ennis start new families after leaving Brokeback Mountain; however, they soon return, despite only much later seperating (legally and emotionally) from their wives.
+Absence Makes the Heart Go Yonder: Played with.
+Since the setting is anything but gay-friendly, Jack and Ennis separate and start new families after leaving Brokeback Mountain; however, they soon return, despite only much later separating (legally and emotionally) from their wives.

 Abusive Parents: In the story, upon visiting Jack's parent's after his death, and meeting his father, Ennis remembers one particularly chilling story about how his dad punished him for his inability to get the hang of using the bathroom.